Equivalence of additive and parametric pinning control protocols for systems of weakly coupled oscillators: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Hiroya Nakao, Mattia Frasca, and Lucia Valentina Gambuzza for discussions.
-The work of R.M. is supported by a JSPS postdoctoral fellowship, grant 24KF0211.
-Y.K. acknowledges JSPS KAKENHI JP22K14274 and JST PRESTO JPMJPR24K3 for financial support.
+R.M. acknowledges JSPS KAKENHI 24KF0211 for financial support.
+Y.K. acknowledges JSPS KAKENHI JP22K14274, and JST PRESTO JPMJPR24K3 for financial support.